 | Lemon juice | Not recommended | No | Sugars and pulp can coat the element |

 I default to citric acid.
-It is odorless after rinsing, food-safe, and costs about $0.10 per descale.
+It’s odorless after rinsing, food-safe, and costs about $0.10 per descale.
+Vinegar works if it’s what you have, but the smell really does outstay its welcome, and four rinses has never been quite enough in my kitchen.

 1. Empty and inspect (1 minute)